eklingen/vinyl-stream-sass/README.md

 ## `tryBinary`

 Try to compile via the `sass` binary.
 Default is `true`.
 It tries to use the included binary.
 With larger `.scss` files, this method is faster.
 However, with smaller files, the async overhead might make it slower.
 In that case, set `tryBinary: false`.
 If it can't find the binary for the current architecture, or if there is no result returned, it will try the `sass` javascript package as a fallback.
+The `sass` package is set to optional; make sure to install it manually.

 ```javascript
 sassWrapper({